 The final stage of the AIDA model, Action, is where prospects make a purchase decision and become customers.

-To facilitate this process, businesses should provide comprehensive information on value and pricing, utilize sales pages and landing page deals, offer webinars and sales representative calls to address customer queries, and eliminate any hindrances that may impede customers from taking action.
+To facilitate this process, businesses should provide comprehensive information on value and pricing, utilize sales pages and landing page deals, offer webinars and sales representative calls to address customer queries, and eliminate any hindrances that mafy impede customers from taking action.

 By effectively guiding prospects through the Action stage, businesses can successfully convert leads into customers and drive revenue growth.